sagemathinc/cocalc/notes/final_push.md

 - (1:00?) [x] (0:07) sage server: fix parsing of blocks to not string whitespace, since that tricks certain % modes.
 - (0:45?) [x] (0:22) tooltip over connecting speed looks absurd

+- (0:30?) [x] (0:15) bug: yesterday I made it so two new cell dividers are created when evaluating.
+Wow/how/what?